3 Weeks in Turkey Itinerary

 Istanbul for 4 days

-Starting your trip in Istanbul is also ideal because the two airports here pretty much connect the West to the East, From anywhere in the world to Africa and Latin America.
-From Istanbul, you could also do lots of day trips that will only take a few hours to get to.
+Starting your trip in Istanbul is also ideal because the two airports here pretty much connect the West to the East.
+From anywhere in the world to Africa and Latin America.

-Interestingly, it is also the capital of four major empires, the Byzantine Empire, Roman Empire, Ottoman Empire, and Latin Empire.
+Interestingly, it is also the capital of four major empires: the Byzantine Empire, Roman Empire, Ottoman Empire, and Latin Empire.
 Many people assume that Istanbul is the capital of Turkey, which was true until October 29, 1923.
-Istanbul has a vibrant nightlife, amazing landmarks, and tons of malls where you would find authentic products and spices.

 If you don’t want to spend 4 days in Istanbul and add more days to other destinations, you can book a private tour of the best attractions in Istanbul (choose between 1, 2, or 3 days) to save you time.
-You can also get the Istanbul welcome card which allows you to use public transportation and entrances to major attractions.
+You can also get the Istanbul welcome card, which allows you to use public transportation and entrances to major attractions.

 Things to do in Istanbul